Tawling/Morechids/README.md

     }
 }
 ```
+The Pure Daisy costs time instead of mana, has a smaller range, and doesn't play a sound.
+We also set its color to white.
+Note that because the Pure Daisy does not behave differently in a GoG world (besides actual recipes), we don't need to set any "GOG" parameters.

 ### Configurable Parameters:

 * `manaCost` / `manaCostGOG`: ***Integer*** [0 ~ ∞] *(default: 17500)*
   * The amount of mana required to perform a conversion.
+  * For reference, 1 charcoal in an endoflame produces 1200 mana over 40 seconds.
+17500 is the default Orechid cost in Botania (700 in a Garden Of Glass world).

 * `timeCost` / `timeCostGOG`: ***Integer*** [0 ~ ∞] *(default: 0)*
   * The number of ticks a block must remain in the flower's range in order to be converted.